Team Check-in/Registration will take place online through GotSoccer prior to the event.

 - A player receiving a red card, including a second yellow, during a match will not be permitted to play in his/her team’s next match;

-- If a player receives a red card in the team’s final match, it will be returned to his/her team and a report send to Ohio South Youth Soccer to be forwarded to the respective association.
+- If a player receives a red card in the team’s final match, it will be returned to his/her team and a report sent to Kentucky Youth Soccer Association or Ohio South Youth Soccer to be forwarded to the respective association.
 Any further penalty shall be at the discretion of the team’s host organization.

-- Per regulations by the Ohio South Youth Soccer Association, all yellow and red cards as well as any matter involving misconduct by a team or coach will be recorded and submitted to Ohio South in the post-tournament report;
+- Per regulations by the Kentucky Youth Soccer Association/Ohio South Youth Soccer Association, all yellow and red cards, as well as any matter involving misconduct by a team or coach, will be recorded and submitted to KYSA or Ohio South in the post-tournament report.

 The Tournament Director has the right to make any changes or modifications to the fields and/or goals.
 All decisions of the Tournament Director are final.